-Voting shall be by: (1) Secret written mail ballot, as defined in Article 14, Section 14.9, which shall be mailed to eligible voting members of the Medical Staff during the first week of March of an election year and must be returned to the Medical Staff Office within two weeks of receipt of the ballot or (2) Electronic vote, with the voting method to be determined by the Medical Staff Executive Committee.
+Voting shall be by electronic ballot to be determined by the Medical Staff Executive Committee, as defined in Article 14, Section 14.8, which shall be disseminated to eligible voting members of the Medical Staff during the first week of March of an election year and votes must be cast within two (2) weeks of receipt of the ballot.
+The voting members of both campuses will participate in the election process of respective officers of both campuses.

 A nominee shall be elected upon receiving a majority of the valid votes cast.
 If no candidate for the office receives a majority vote, a runoff election shall be arranged promptly between the two candidates receiving the highest number of votes.
 Elected officers shall be announced to the entire Medical Staff, method of communication to be determined by the Medical Executive Committee.